bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/tuples.md

 {% endqna %}

-The downside of this method is that the second list is bound within the `whose` clause and must be recreated for every iteration.
+The downside of this method is that the second list is bound within the `whose` clause and must be re-created for every iteration.
 To maintain responsiveness, you should keep lists like this short.

 Tuples of plurals can also be used to compare two sets of data: